maximz/twitch-plays-sphero/README.md

 We need a way for the client page to also display your current influence score/ranking, or maybe have a leaderboard.
 Maybe also have a real-time diagram or camera feed to see where the Sphero is in the maze.

-**Democracy control:**
+#### Democracy control:

 We will have an influence algorithm:

- # Collect all inputs over input time T
+ 1. Collect all inputs over input time T
- # Find most common input -- weigh by current influence of each voter
+ 2. Find most common input -- weigh by current influence of each voter
- # Increase influence rank of those who voted for the chosen input.
+ 3. Increase influence rank of those who voted for the chosen input.
 (Reset everyone else's influence?)

 Influence means that those who vote with the hivemind often have more control, so they can eventually start trolling the group.

-**Controls:**
+(This was the initial plan, but was not implemented in time.)

+#### Controls:

  * Move X units in Y direction
  * Move indefinitely in a direction
  * Spin in place
  * Return to start of maze -- hard to implement, but would be perfect for high-influence trolling.
 Maybe limit voting for this function to those who pass a min influence threshold
  * No tricks for now, too hard to implement

+(This was the initial control plan, but we ended up going with just "left", "right", "up", and "down".)

 ### Code organization